 Some people too have an allergy or sensitivity to silicones, so that too could be causing your irritated oily skin as well (as I said before, I believe excess oil/sebum production could very well be a result of skin sensitivity or allergy).

 I suggest avoid silicones in your skincare products (moisturizers and serums), makeup (primers, foundations, concealers, waterproof makeup), and haircare products (shampoos, conditioners, styling products).

 A much better alternative is products using silica for a breathable mattifying finish.

-Vapour – Stratus Soft Focus Instant Skin Perfector (I’ve recently completely fallen in love with this product – even helps control oily face shine in hot Bali!).
+- VAPOUR ORGANIC BEAUTY Stratus Soft Focus Instant Skin Perfector (I’ve recently completely fallen in love with this product – even helps control oily face shine in hot weather!).

 Did you know that spikes in your blood sugar actually triggers your body to produce excess oil and sebum?
 Yes it does.

 Your body’s sebum production is connected to elevated insulin levels and insulin-like growth factor (IGF-1) in your blood.
 If you eat a high carb diet, have insulin resistance, or diabetes – this is connected to excesses sebum/oil production.

 If you’ve got oily skin, and you want to naturally lower your body’s oil production, all you need to do is work on decreasing the refined sugars and carbs in your diet.